okoknik/thesis-code/README.md

 # Description
 Code for my Master thesis in Political Science with focus on Computational Social Science at the University of Bamberg.
 It fine-tunes a XLM-R model using the PEFT-technique [AdaLoRa](https://arxiv.org/abs/2303.10512) on party manifesto data.
-The training data can be obtained from the Manifesto Project.
+The training data can be obtained from the [Comparative Agenda Project](https://www.comparativeagendas.net/datasets_codebooks).
 After training, the model can be used to predict Comparative Agenda Project classes in parliamentary speech.

 ## Usage
 It is recommended to build your own Docker-Image to use the model.
 Clone the repo and build the image using the following command: